Safety and Prevention

 Policy and Basic Approach

-The Mitsui Chemicals Group places top priority on safety for the Group’s sustainable growth.
 Safety is the foundation of society’s trust, and at the same time, ensuring safety increases our manufacturing quality, leading to improvement of corporate value from the financial viewpoint.

 System and Responsible Officers

 The chief responsible officer is the president.
-The responsible officer in charge of the Production & Technology Center is appointed as the person directly responsible.
+The responsible officer for the Production & Technology Center is appointed as the person directly responsible.
 The Safety & Environment Technology Division formulates, disseminates, and promotes the safety and prevention strategy.
 The Responsible Care Committee creates an annual plan and a medium to long-term plan, based on the strategy progress reports and any challenges identified during the strategy review and environmental analyses obtained within and outside the Group.

 The Safety and Environment Technology Division regularly monitors the achievement of the priority issue targets relating to safety and accident prevention at domestic sites and ascertains the progress made.
 The Division also collects, consolidates, and analyzes information on the occurrence of any serious accidents and occupational injuries across the entire Group and shares this information throughout the Group.